Bixby Home Platform (BHP) at a Glance

 BHP integrates Bixby and SmartThings.
 As a device manufacturer, you can add your own voice-powered capabilties to any SmartThings-compatible device, using Bixby Home Studio (BHS).
 You can customize the intelligent voice control experiences for these devices without prior knowledge of coding, Artificial Intelligence (AI), or IoT.

 Without BHP, controlling a smart device with voice commands can require multiple steps.
-For example, if a user wants to to adjust an air purifier's fan speed depending on the air quality, here's the process:
+For example, if a user wants to adjust an air purifier's fan speed depending on the air quality, here's the process:

 Those are a lot of steps!
 With BHP, through BHS, a web-based graphical interface tool, you can simplify this process for users.